ShinnyE/Clarm/README.md

 # Clarm
-A simple alarm clock for Windows 10
+A simple alarm clock for Nintendo Switch